"Hawk, you know that I love you and all, but couldn't you…you know…hit me with something lighter and less threatening than a frying pan?"

 Kellye only looked at him, still frightened.
 "I know she's dead, Captain, but it doesn't mean that I'm still scared of her.
 I don't want to be murdered like she was."

 "Come on, Kellye, what did Nurse Curtis threaten to do to you?"
-B.J. then asked, trying to make the mood lighter by joking.
-"It's not like her dead body is going to come up and bite you."
+BJ then asked, trying to make the mood lighter by joking.
+"It's not like her dead body is going to come up and bite you.
+Her ghost can't haunt either."

 "The same thing that happened to her," Kellye answered, still shaking hard.
 "She threatened to shoot us several times, hack our heads off until it was barely attached to our bodies and cut our tongues out."

 Well after midnight, Colonel Potter and Radar sat hurdled in the former's office, going through paperwork, but hiding some files underneath their cover work.
 After all of the activity that Major Floyd had been fluttering around the camp, the two were more than worried, especially Colonel Potter, about what was going to happen to everyone.
-After being all but striped of his command, his camp accused of conspiracy and the wounded evacuated, he had to do something or more people were going to hang.
+After being all but striped of his command, his whole camp (save for himself and Radar) now accused of conspiracy and the wounded evacuated, he had to do something or more people were going to hang.

 And it won't be just Margaret who would be hanging from a noose.

-"And sign here, Sir," Radar said out loud for the guard outside the doors to hear, the same man Floyd had posted earlier in the day.
+"And sign here, Sir," Radar said out loud for the guard outside the doors to hear, the same man Floyd had posted earlier in the day, to keep an eye out on them.
 "You remember the form for more tongue depressors and X-ray thingees and other –"

 "I understand, Son," Colonel Potter interrupted, signing each form and then trying to see an opportunity for privacy, but catching no breaks from the guard.
 "Any other paperwork that needs my John Hancock?"